 Beat community meetings are regular meetings held on all 285 police beats in Chicago.
 Every beat is required to meet at least quarterly, although the vast majority of beats meet every month or every other month.

-The primary purpose of the beat community meeting is to allow beat residents, other community stakeholders and police to discuss chronic problems on the beat and to engage in problem solving using the CAPS five-step problem-solving process.
-Beat community meetings provide an opportunity for police and community residents to exchange information about conditions in the neighborhood, to identify crime and disorder problems, and to develop strategies to combat those problems.
+The primary purpose of the beat community meeting is to allow residents, community stakeholders, and police to discuss chronic problems on the beat and to engage in problem solving using the CAPS five-step problem-solving process.
+Beat community meetings provide an opportunity for police and community residents to exchange information about conditions in the neighborhood, to identify crime and public safety issues, and to develop strategies to combat those problems.
 The meeting also provides an opportunity for police and community to get to know one another.

 Who conducts CAPS beat meetings?